The Awakening (Chopin novel): Publication and critical reception

 The Awakening was particularly controversial upon publication in 1899.
 Although the novel never was technically banned, it was censored.
 Chopin's novel was considered immoral for its comparatively frank depictions of female sexual desire and for its depiction of a protagonist who chafed against social norms and established gender roles.
 The public reaction to the novel was similar to the protests that greeted the publication and performance of Henrik Ibsen's landmark drama A Doll's House (1879), a work with which The Awakening shares an almost identical theme.
 Both contain a female protagonist who abandons her husband and children for self-fulfilment.

 However, published reviews ran the gamut from outright condemnation to the recognition of The Awakening as an important work of fiction by a gifted practitioner.
-Divergent reactions of two newspapers in Kate Chopin's hometown of St. Louis reflect these polarities.
+Divergent reactions of two newspapers in Chopin's hometown of St. Louis reflect these polarities.
 The St. Louis Republic labeled the novel "poison" and "too strong a drink for moral babes", and the St. Louis Mirror stated "One would fain beg the gods, in pure cowardice, for sleep unending rather than to know what an ugly, cruel, loathsome Monster Passion can be when, like a tiger, it slowly awakens.
 This is the kind of awakening that impresses the reader in Mrs. Chopin's heroine."
 Later in the same year, the St. Louis Post-Dispatch praised the novel in "A St. Louis Woman Who Has Turned Fame Into Literature."

 Some reviews clucked in disappointment at Chopin's choice of subject: "It was not necessary for a writer of so great refinement and poetic grace to enter the over-worked field of sex-fiction" (Chicago Times Herald).
 Others mourned the loss of good taste; The Nation claimed that the book opened with high expectations, "remembering the author's agreeable short stories," and closed with "real disappointment," suggesting public dissatisfaction with the chosen topic: "we need not have been put to the unpleasantness of reading about her."
 The Nation also called Chopin "one more clever writer gone wrong."

 Some reviews indulged in outright vitriol as when Public Opinion stated "We are well-satisfied when Mrs. Pontellier deliberately swims out to her death in the waters of the gulf."

 Chopin's work also garnered qualified, but still negative, reviews.
 The Dial called The Awakening a "poignant spiritual tragedy" with the caveat that the novel was "not altogether wholesome in its tendencies."
 Similarly, The Congregationalist called Chopin's novel "a brilliant piece of writing" but concludes "We cannot commend it."
 In the Pittsburgh Leader, Willa Cather set The Awakening alongside Madame Bovary, Gustave Flaubert's equally notorious and equally reviled novel of suburban ennui and unapologetic adultery—but Cather was no more impressed with the heroine than were most of her contemporaries.
 Cather "hope[d] that Miss Chopin will devote that flexible, iridescent style of hers to a better cause."